Telecominfraproject/wlan-cloud-ucentralgw/README.md

 ```

 ### Certificates
-Love'em of hate'em, we gotta use'em.
+Love'em or hate'em, we need to use'em.
 So we tried to make this as easy as possible for you.

 #### The `certs` directory
 For all deployments, you will need the following certs directory, populated with the proper files.